Here are some links to sites of people, places and things I find interesting. Maybe you will, too.

 Pat Metheny – Pat is a master of melody, both as a performer and a composer.
 From his own groups to collaborations with Ornette Coleman or Derek Bailey, or on solo recordings ranging from “One Quiet Night” to “Zero Tolerance for Silence,” the music Pat makes is always engaging because he completely immerses himself, musically and emotionally, in everything he does.
 As an irrelevant aside, Steve Rodby (bassist with the Pat Metheny Group and co-producer on many of Pat’s projects) was a student in one of the bands I directed at the National Stage Band Camp many years ago.

-The next four people are special because of the almost magical way we are able to communicate whenever we make music together.
+The next three people are special because of the almost magical way we have been able to communicate whenever we make music together.
 Most important to me, they’re all my friends.

 Mike Nock – I felt that Mike was a kindred spirit the first time I heard his music, and that was long before we ever met.
 After many years of our paths failing to cross (he was in the U.S. when I was in Australia and vice versa) we finally got to play together in Sydney in 1988.
 Our collaborations since that time have been few and far between, and that’s unfortunate.
 The affinity between us always leads to some very special music.

-Morgan Powell –Morgan has a voice all his own, both as a trombonist and as a composer.
-Whether it is in the context of a jazz quintet/sextet or part of a project with the Tone Road Ramblers, every musical moment is a joy.
-I always look forward to the next thing he will play, write or say because I know it will be something to remember.
+Morgan Powell – Morgan had a voice all his own, both as a trombonist and as a composer.
+Whether it was in the context of a jazz quintet/sextet or part of a project with the Tone Road Ramblers, every musical moment was a joy.
+I always looked forward to the next thing he would play, write or say because I know it would be something to remember.

 Scott Robinson – Scott excels on an unbelievable number of brass and woodwind instruments, and he plays inside or out with a sense of joy and total commitment.
 He is an unsung hero in jazz only to those who have never heard him play.
 Those who have, sing his praises immediately, as I’ve done since we first played together over 30 years ago.
 And no matter what you may hear, Scott is from New Jersey, not Saturn.